 In Part 1, the series is introduced and covers the modernization process using Docker as it relates to the development workflow.
 This part discusses Docker and how applications are moved into containers.
 It also includes a synopsis of the following videos and code in the series.

-To learn more about Docker solutions for IT:
+To learn more about Docker solutions for Developers: